DFIRKuiper/Kuiper/README.md

 docker-compose up -d
 ```

 ### Troubleshooting

-To check the dockers, run the command
+To check the containers, run the command

 ```shell
 docker-compose ps -a
 ```